brct-james/starscript-py/README.md

 - `.starsettings` file for remembering settings (e.g. log verbosity, notification preferences, etc.)
 - `.starlog` file for logging longitudinal data (changes will be streamed to captains-log for filing in DB for long-term storage)
 - `.starhistory` file for logging commands and their source (plan \[and how plan was started/assigned], cli, helmsman, etc.), errors, notable events, etc.
+- Script Variables
+- - Save data returned by requests for use in conditional commands
 - Notifications
 - - Will be able to notify user through various avenues when plan (cmd) or script (hard-coded events like wipe or unrecoverable errors) encounters the need to
 - - Integration with Discord as a bot?